CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-estimating-developer-pain.md

 has reduced.
 The main reason it's become easier is that I'm better at building software.

 ### Minimizing The Pain
-The goal of estimation is to better managing expectations.
+The goal of estimating is to better manage expectations.
 Now, is this the right viewpoint for delivering software?
 I'm not so sure.
 Software developers must show continual progress in the software's development.
 Still, there is major pain in time estimation for developers.
 Missed hard deadlines are the biggest pain point.
 What are some ways we can remove this pain, beyond "being a better developer"?

-## **3. Solutions Resulting From Estimation**
+## **3. Estimation Results**
 <p align="center" width="100%">
     <img src="/assets/images/zombie_engineer_solving_complex.webp"  alt="Zombie Engineer Solving Problem" height="512" width="512" />
 </p>